Keskamol Pleansamai

-Keskamol Pleansamai (เกศกมล เปลี่ยนสมัย) is a Thai businesswoman and politician, currently serving as a Member of the Senate of Thailand since 2024.
+Keskamol Pleansamai (เกศกมล เปลี่ยนสมัย; born 11 October 1979) is a Thai businesswoman and politician, currently serving as a Member of the Senate of Thailand since 2024.

 Education and career

 Keskamol claims to hold a PhD in resources management and development from Maejo University and a PhD in business administration from California University Foreign Credentials Evaluation (FCE).
 California University FCE does not issue degrees, but issues certificates based on applicant's education and career experience.

 She has been verified to hold a medical degree from Rangsit University.

 She is the owner of four beauty companies in Thailand: Keskamol Clinic Intergroup, Keskamol Dental Clinic, Inter Derma Laboratory and Medical Pharma.

 Political career

 In the 2024 Thai Senate election, she competed within the Freelance Workers group, rather than the Public Health group.

 In September 2024, Keskamol proposed establishing a regulatory body to monitor content on social media and for legal action to be taken against those who post illegal or harmful content.
 Her proposal was criticized by Nanthasit Nitmetha, president of the Society of Online News Providers (SONP), who argued that regulating influences would restrict freedom of speech.